DoDAO-io/dodao-defi-course/contribute/README.md

 ## Questions
 Questions should be written in the following format

-Wrap the content with ``` (three backticks) if you are writing a multiline code string
+Wrap the content with ` ```[lang] ` (three backticks with language name) if you are writing a multiline code string.
+Do add the lang as our UI and github has syntax highlighting.

+So for rust code wrap with ` ```rust `

+So for solidity code wrap with ` ```solidity `

+You don't need to add lang when closing the code snippet.

 Wrap the content with ` (single backtick) if you are writing some single line keyword or code
 ```yaml